 This unit is being delivered as a two-week field school, commencing 18 January 2020 (onsite), concluding 1 February 2020.
+Please note, this unit does have a quota.

 All students will be required to have a current tetanus vaccination (last five years) and be fit enough to engage in fieldwork on remote location.

-In addition to the unit tuition fee an additional field school fee of AUD$1,200 will apply.
+In addition to the unit tuition fee an additional field school fee of AUD $1,200 will apply.

 Website: Convict Archaeology Field School